pdanpdan/vue-keyboard-trap/docs/guide/index.md

 app.mount('#app');
 ```

-or included in specific components
+or included in specific components (script)
 ```javascript
 import { defineComponent } from 'vue';
 import { VueKeyboardTrapDirectiveFactory } from 'vue-keyboard-trap';